pgadmin-org/pgadmin4/docs/en_US/container_deployment.rst

 This is the password used when setting up the initial administrator account to login to pgAdmin.
 This variable is required and must be set at launch time.

+**PGADMIN_DISABLE_POSTFIX**

+*Default: <null>*

+If left unset, a Postfix server will be started to deliver password reset emails.

+If set to any value, the Postfix server will not be started, and pgAdmin will need to be configured to use an external mail server using the *PGADMIN_CONFIG_* options below.

+This option is useful if you're running in an environment that prevents the use of sudo to start Postfix, or if you wish to use an external mail server.

 **PGADMIN_ENABLE_TLS**

 *Default: <null>*